 We are developing LP659, a centrally acting, S1P1,5 receptor modulator for neurodegenerative diseases.
 LP659 was designed for optimized pharmacology, PK and engagement of S1P1,5, which may lead to improved efficacy and safety.
 LP659 was designed to avoid the negative effects connected to the receptor subtypes 2 and 3, which may be associated with more serious, off-target cardiac, pulmonary, and cancer-related effects.
 Aberrant S1P receptor modulation has been shown to be involved in a wide range of neurodegenerative diseases, including multiple sclerosis, lupus, Parkinson's disease and Alzheimer's disease.
 Preclinical data demonstrated an initial dose-dependent decrease in disease progression over 17 days in a mouse model of demyelinating disease.
 LP659 rapidly reduced circulating lymphocytes, which returned to baseline after its clearance.
 We believe LP659 has high oral bioavailability with a direct impact on CNS glial cell S1P receptors.
-LP659 is currently in IND-enabling studies and we anticipate submitting an IND to the FDA in independent company in October 2020.
-Building on Arena's 20-year history in discovering, developing and optimizing GPCR therapies, we believe we are well positioned to execute our clinical development programs.
-We are initially focused on developing LP352, LP143, and LP659, which Arena designed to have distinct chemistry and therapeutic profiles from Arena's other product candidates with similar mechanisms of actions.
-LP352 was designed to be more specific and selective for the 5-HT2c subtype than lorcaserin.
-LP143 was designed to be a centrally acting agonist of CB2, while olorinab (another compound being developed by Arena) was designed to be a peripherally active agonist of CB2.
-Similarly, LP659 was designed to be a centrally acting, S1P1,5 receptor modulator with greater brain penetration than other compounds developed by Arena with a similar mechanism of action.
+LP659 is currently in IND-enabling studies and we anticipate submitting an IND to the FDA in the second half of 2022.

-Our Company History and Team
+Our Company History